 With Lights

-While many integrated light kits use long-lasting LED bulbs, these components will eventually require replacement.
-Cleaning and maintaining the light fixture can be a bit more involved, as dust and insects may gather in the glass enclosures.
+Many integrated light kits use long lasting LED bulbs but these parts will eventually need to be replaced.
+Cleaning and maintaining the light fixture can be a bit more involved as dust and insects can get trapped in the glass enclosures.

 Without Lights

-A fan without integrated lighting typically means fewer parts that need attention.
-This can translate into less frequent maintenance, allowing you to simply enjoy the fan’s cooling effect without additional upkeep.
+A fan without integrated lighting means fewer parts to worry about.
+This can mean less maintenance for you to enjoy the fan’s cooling effect without extra upkeep.

 Energy Efficiency & Running Costs

-Modern LED light kits are remarkably energy-efficient, making a ceiling fan with lights a cost-effective choice over time.
-However, if you already use energy-saving LED downlights or other efficient lighting sources, a fan without lights allows you to keep the two functions separate.
-This separation can give you more freedom to optimise each aspect—lighting and cooling—independently.
+Modern LED light kits are super energy efficient so a ceiling fan with lights is a cost effective option in the long run.
+However if you already use energy saving LED downlights or other efficient lighting sources a fan without lights allows you to keep the two functions separate.
+This separation gives you more freedom to optimise each – lighting and cooling – independently.

 Installation & Budget